How to speed up your Android tablet: Give your tablet a new lease of life!

 Related: Best Android Tablets

-One of the advantages of Android devices over certain, fruity rivals is they support widgets.
-Widgets can show information like the time and weather or provide app shortcuts, news feeds, and music players.
+One of the advantages of Android devices is their widgets.
+These can show information like the time and weather or provide app shortcuts, news feeds, and music players.
 Some will regularly update (such as weather widgets) and may use up a chunk of your tablet’s RAM and processing power – contributing to your tablet’s performance issues.
+Uninstall these from the Settings app to free up extra performance.

 To reduce animation times, go to Settings > About and tap on ‘Build Number’ seven times to unlock Developer Mode.
 Don’t worry you don’t have to be a developer; anyone can do this!
 Go back to Settings and open Developer Mode, then scroll down until you see Window, Transition and Animator Duration Scale settings.
 Select each one and return the animation scale to .5x.